ORIGIN STORY

 FRUITY & SMOOTH

-Coffee cherries are dried with the skin and fruit intact.
-After they're dried, the husk and parchment are removed from the coffee seed.
+The cherries are dried with the fruit intact, allowing sugars and fermentation compounds to develop.
+Once dried, the husk and parchment are removed

 Hybrid